walk-this-way/PoSH-VMware/README.md

 kevin.stiegler@broadcom.com

 ## License
-This script is used for the PSO Security Assessments of VCF, NSX, VCenter, and ESXi components.
-Not intended for commerical use or distribution.
+This script is used for the PSO Security Assessments of VCF and vSphere components.
+Not intended for commercial use or distribution.

 ## Project status